HeldLab/ProteoSushi/README.md

 Next, choose the FASTA Uniprot proteome to use in ProteoSushi.

+After that, choose the ProteoSushi output file name and location.

 Following this is the **Options** section with some settings that can be added or ignored based on your analysis.

 First, choose whether to use a prioritized gene list.
 If so, choose the file to be used.